walterhanley/wren-keyboard/README.md

 Additionally, I've planned a 3D printed outer case.
 This design wraps the PCB and top plate in a printed outer layer, and provides a bit more protection.

 ## Software
-Tested code for this board is waiting for approval in the [main QMK repository](https://github.com/qmk/qmk_firmware/pull/14570).
-If you'd like to download and work out of my fork, you can find it [here](https://github.com/walterhanley/qmk_firmware/tree/wren_initial).
+Tested code for this board is in the [main QMK repository](https://github.com/qmk/qmk_firmware/pull/14570).
+Thanks so much to [noroadsleft](https://github.com/qmk/qmk_firmware/pull/16462) for getting QMK configurator working!
 To build a hex file with the default keymap, use the following code after setting up your [QMK build environment](https://docs.qmk.fm/#/newbs_getting_started):

 ```
 qmk compile -kb wren -km default